xtuml/mc/doc/notes/8257_oal2masl/8257_oal2masl_ant.md

 models.

 This model could be extended to include MASL activities.
-Functions would be added to `maslout` to serialize xtUML instances and serialized MASL.
+Functions would be added to `maslout` to serialize OAL instances as serialized MASL.
 `masl` could be extended to populate a model of MASL Activity.
 Templating could be used to emit legal MASL.